neemiasbsilva/knapsack-problem-using-dp-grasp-tabu/README.md

 ###### Assignment 1:
-<p align="justify">Studies have shown that computer theory techniques has been bringing significant improvements.
+<p align="justify" style="font-size:18px; color:gray">Studies have shown that computer theory techniques has been bringing significant improvements.
 In this paper, a proposal was presented for knapsack 0-1 using GRASP heuristic-meta.
 To evaluate the proposed method, different algorithms were compared for evaluated the method proposal.
 The result showed then grasp algorithm algorithm was equal to the optimal algorithm using dynamic programming.
 </p>